MichiSucker/Learning-to-Optimize-with-PAC-Bayes/README.md

 This repository contains the code to reproduce the experiments of our paper ["Learning-to-Optimize with PAC-Bayesian Guarantees:
 Theoretical Considerations and Practical Implementation"](https://arxiv.org/pdf/2404.03290).

+#### Note
+Between the experiments, there is some dublicated code (set-up, plotting, etc.).
+This could be changed.
+It was done to have all needed code for one experiment in one folder.

 ### Experimental Results
 1) Experiment on quadratic functions:
 ![Results of the experiment on quadratic functions.](experiments/quadratics/evaluation_plot.png)